Here is how to find a lost dog:

 · Go WALKING, not driving, especially if your dog is small.
 Walking leaves a scent trail that can help them find their way back home.
 If you have another dog, take it walking with you to leave a stronger scent.

-· Put your DIRTY laundry on the back porch.
+· Put your DIRTY laundry on the front or back porch.
 Your dog does not have to be able to get to it, just smell it.
 The scent can help them find their way back home.
 Put out food & water and the dog’s bed on the front porch.

 · Even if your dog has a microchip, don't just call, but GO TO the shelters in your area AT LEAST every other day.
 Ask to see EVERY dog they have including the sick dogs that are sometimes in another area.
 GO TO the shelter SO OFTEN that every employee there knows your dog's name when you walk in the door.
 GO TO the shelter so often that every employee there would recognize you in a Walmart 50 miles away and know your dog's name!
 Many, many, lost dogs end up at shelters.
 Shelters sometimes get the gender, breed, age, or other details wrong in their online listings, so if the dog looks like your dog, go see the dog.
+Always be courteous to the staff at the front desk.
+They are your best allies when your dog is lost!

 · Put ads on Craigslist in Lost & Found section and in Pets section every few days.
 Check those sections daily for a found ad.
 Also check ads for dogs that need to be rehomed.
 It is illegal to sell animals on Craig's List, so people get around this by calling it “rehoming” and charging hundreds of dollars.